ctrl-alt-del/devenv/os/android/README.md

 adb shell "settings put global captive_portal_server <host_name>" # e.g. g.cn, google.cn
 ```

-To determine if a given domain is capable of being a `<host_name>`, run something similar to:
+To determine if a given domain is capable of being a `<host_name>`, utilize `curl` on unix terminal:
 ```
 curl -I http://www.g.cn/generate_204
 ```
+For Windows user, you need to have run it on unix-like bash, such as git-bash.

 It is capable of being the `<host_name>` if it returns something like this:
 ```